FazlOmar9/FortiLogger/README.md

 ## Message from the developer
 Hey people!
 Thanks for using my extension, please consider giving this repo a star :star:, it would really mean a lot.

-You will never see the boring login page ever again 💫
+You will never see the boring login page ever again! 💫